Christantus Uche

-Christantus Ugonna Uche (born 19 May 2003) is a Nigerian footballer who plays as an attacking midfielder or forward for Premier League club Crystal Palace, on loan from club Getafe, and the Nigeria national team.
+Christantus Ugonna Uche (born 19 May 2003) is a Nigerian professional footballer who plays as a forward for club Getafe, and the Nigeria national team.

 Club career

 Moralo

 Born in Owerri, Uche played amateur football with his friends in his hometown, before receiving an offer from Spanish club Moralo in July 2022; Uche was officially announced by the club in November, and was initially assigned to the reserves in Primera División Extremeña.
 He made his senior debut with the B-team on 20 November, starting in a 2–1 away loss to Moraleja, and scored his first goal seven days later in a 4–0 home routing of Jaraíz.

 Uche made his first team debut for Moralo on 8 January 2023, coming on as a second-half substitute in a 4–1 Tercera Federación home success over Villafranca.
 He subsequently established himself as a regular starter, as his side missed out promotion in the play-offs.